snd/apodize/README.md

 useful for
-smoothing the sharp discontinuities at the edges (beginning and end) of each segment when doing a
+smoothing the sharp discontinuities at the edges (beginning and end) of each slice of samples when doing a
 [short time fourier transform](https://en.wikipedia.org/wiki/Short-time_Fourier_transform). windowing also improves temporal resolution by making the signal near the time